HR Management Best Practice

 - Key legal requirements relating to recruitment and selection

-• Understanding of the recruitment and selection processes and being able to use recruitment and selection processes that are efficient, effective and fair
+- Understanding of the recruitment and selection processes and being able to use these processes that are efficient, effective and fair

-• Know how to adequately prepare for an interview
+- Know how to adequately prepare for the interview

 - Planning and structuring your selection process for identifying the best and suitable candidates

-• Identifying past behaviours that predict an applicant’s success or failure to meet your talent needs
+- Identifying past behaviors that predict an applicant’s success or failure to meet your talent needs

 COACHING FOR PEAK PERFORMANCE